First-Order General-Relativistic Viscous Fluid Dynamics: Introduction

 \section{Introduction}

 Relativistic fluid dynamics has been successfully used as an effective description of long wavelength, long time phenomena in a multitude of different physical systems, ranging from cosmology \cite{WeinbergCosmology} to astrophysics \cite{RezzollaZanottiBookRelHydro} and also high-energy nuclear physics \cite{Romatschke:2017ejr}.
 In the latter, relativistic viscous fluid dynamics has played an essential role in the description of the dynamical evolution of the quark-gluon plasma formed in ultrarelativistic heavy-ion collisions \cite{Heinz:2013th} and also in the quantitative extraction of its transport properties (see, for instance, \cite{Bernhard:2019bmu}).
-More recently, with the observation of binary neutron star mergers \cite{TheLIGOScientific:2017qsa,Monitor:2017mdv,GBM:2017lvd}, the modeling of the different dynamical stages experienced by the hot and dense matter formed in these collisions requires extending of our current understanding of viscous fluids towards the strong gravity regime where general relativistic effects are important (see, e.g., \cite{Duez_et_al_viscosity_2004,Shibata:2017jyf,Shibata:2017xht,Alford:2017rxf,Radice:2018ghv}).
+More recently, with the observation of binary neutron star mergers \cite{TheLIGOScientific:2017qsa,Monitor:2017mdv,GBM:2017lvd}, the modeling of the different dynamical stages experienced by the hot and dense matter formed in these collisions requires extending of our current understanding of viscous fluids towards the strong gravity regime where general relativistic effects are important (see, e.g., \cite{Duez_et_al_viscosity_2004,Shibata:2017jyf,Shibata:2017xht,Alford:2017rxf,Radice:2018ghv,Most:2021zvc}).

 The ubiquitousness of fluid dynamics stems from the existence of general conservation laws (such as energy, momentum, and baryon number) and their consequences to systems where there is a large separation of scales, such that the macroscopic behavior of conserved quantities can be understood without precise knowledge of all the details that govern the system's underlying microscopic properties \cite{LandauLifshitzFluids}.
 Ideal fluid dynamics is the extreme situation where dissipative effects are neglected and the theory's basic properties in this limit are reasonably well understood, both in a fixed background as well as when coupling to Einstein's equations is taken into account \cite{RezzollaZanottiBookRelHydro,DisconziRemarksEinsteinEuler,Choquet-BruhatFluidsExistence}.
+We remark that because all sources of dissipation relevant for our discussion stem from bulk viscosity, shear viscosity, and heat conduction, and following standard practice in the field \cite{Romatschke:2017ejr}, we will use the terms viscous fluid and dissipative fluid interchangeably.
+In particular, other sources of dissipation, such as anomalous dissipation \cite{ Eyink:2017zfz,Eyink:2017xtw}, will not be discussed.